 The Project Reality Team develops this modification completely free of charge for its community to download and play.
 If you would like to show your support, please consider donating to our team.
 These funds go directly towards website expenses, including bandwidth, hosting, domain registration, and maintenance.
 We never use donation funds to directly pay team members.

-For more information, please feel free to join us on our IRC channel or visit our public forums to discuss this and other news.
+For more information, please feel free to join us on our public forums to discuss this and other news.
 Also, be sure to connect to Project Reality through social media to stay informed and receive up to the minute updates, the occasional leaked bit of information, and more!
 See you on the battlefield!

 - The Project Reality Team

 A manual update is required as the auto updater has an issue.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 No files were found matching the criteria specified.
 We suggest you try the file list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 The BF2 engine on its edge... the BF2 gameplay reformed and finally promotes real teamwork.
 If you search for challenges in tactics and adrenaline boosted firefights this is the FPS game you search.
 For me it worths to buy BF2 (if you haven't yet) just to experience this mod.
 The extra content and the gameplay that is provided through Project Reality makes me to feel that PR is not a mod but a whole new game you can have for free.
 From Clan's experience perspective it is a must for every player…